mswlandi/car-communication-sim-vis/traci/README.md

-TraCI is the API to launch and control SUMO. car_communication/ has a car communication docker image test traci_main.py uses sockets_server_api.py to (on the future) launch car_communication pods and be a socket server to send information to the CCI pods.
+TraCI is the API used to launch and control SUMO. car_communication/ has the car communication docker image traci_main.py uses sockets_server_api.py to launch car_communication pods and be a socket server to send information to the CCI pods.

-if running the car_communication images on kind, you must run `kubectl apply -f kind_localhost_fix.yaml` so that the pods have access to the socket server on the same host
+to run, with sumo installed, in `traci_main.py`, adjust the variables `sumoBinary`, `sumoCmd` and `pod_limit`, then run `python3 traci_main.py`.